nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 ```

 You may need to change the `size` parameter to get more or less indexed terms.

+### Explain and profile Elasticsearch queries

+When trace level logs are actived, Elasticsearch curl command will be present in the `elastic.log` log file.
+Getting more details on what is happening during the query execution, can either be done using [explain](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-explain.html) or [profile](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-profile.html#search-profile-api-example).
+Those two approachs will help to understand the mapping and the field scoring, it can also gives inputs about unmapped fields for example.

 ### Comparing the Elasticsearch Index with the Database Content